 Casual, Polite, And Formal Speech

 As mentioned above, Koreans are very particular about their values.
 These values are reflected through their words and actions.
-That is why native Korean speakers have different ways to say their greetings and expressions.
+That is why native Korean speakers have different ways of saying their greetings and expressions.

 Casual speech is used when you speak with your close friends, family, and those who are younger than you.

 Polite Speech is used when you speak with strangers in people you already know but do not know very well.

 Formal speech is used during formal occasions.
 It is also used when talking to elders, authorities, and colleagues in your workplace.

 Learning Basic Korean Greetings In Different Ways

 Are you planning to go to South Korea?
 If you do not know how to speak Korean, it will make it hard to communicate with the local people.
 To enjoy your whole trip, you need to learn some basic Korean phrases.
 So, let’s get started with the Korean greetings.
 After learning the basic Korean greetings etiquette, let us now learn basic greetings in Korean.